Grant County's Veteran Services Officer is Erin Osgood.

 The Grant County Veteran Services Office is a joint commitment of Grant County and the Oregon Department of Veteran Affairs to all veterans living in Grant County.

-We serve as authorized/certified agents/representation to the VA for our veteran population as required by law, even though we are NOT the US Dept of Veteran Affairs itself.
+We serve as authorized / certified agent's representation to the VA for our veteran population as required by law, even though we are NOT the US Department of Veteran Affairs itself.

 This office facilitates assistance and access to a range of benefits and services offered to veterans and their family members by the US Department of Veterans Affairs AND the Oregon Department of Veterans Affairs including:

 - VA Compensation

 - VA and State Vocational Rehabilitation and Employment programs

 - State of Oregon Veteran's Home in The Dalles